Aircraft IT OPS Issue 67: Q1 2026

 A single integrated system

 From these functions, we expected that the process of evaluation could be done accurately and instantly.
-Furthermore, the workload for OCC and the flight operation engineers needed to be reduced, so engineers could focus on other tasks, and flight dispatchers could spend more time on flight planning.
+Furthermore, the workload for OCC and the Flight Operations engineers needed to be reduced, so engineers could focus on other tasks, and flight dispatchers could spend more time on flight planning.
 Automating the process would eliminate people-dependent tasks, enabling us to deliver the necessary information to pilots without delay and improve operational efficiency.

 COLLABORATION PAYS OFF